ArnavTheLeader/Simple_Resume/README.md

 # Simple_Resume
-My simple resume using HTML onlu
+My simple resume using HTML only.